0x766C70/nixos_maison/README.md

 ### Monitoring

-System metrics are collected by Prometheus and forwarded to Grafana Cloud for visualization: vlpfdnfr.grafana.net
+System metrics are collected by Prometheus and forwarded to Grafana Cloud for visualization: h766c70.grafana.net

+Timer alerts are sent from monitoring@766c70.com to vlp@fdn.fr

 ### Security (fail2ban)